mgdotdev/libRL/sphinx/main_page.rst

 Getting Started
 ===============

-If you're new to Python, the easiest way to get started is through the `Anaconda <https://www.anaconda.com/distribution/>`_ distribution.
+If you're new to Python, an easy way to get started is through the `Anaconda <https://www.anaconda.com/distribution/>`_ distribution.
 Installation instructions for the three major operating systems can be found in the JCE-Supplemental for `pyGC <https://github.com/1mikegrn/pyGC>`_